 VIPER Architecture on iOS in Details

-There are tons of VIPER-related publications in the internet, and frankly it's almost becoming moveton in 2019 write about it again.
+There are tons of VIPER-related publications in the internet, and still, every team cooks VIPER in it's own way.

 Furthermore I've already promised as one my mates has asked to help him with VIPER recently.
 So I'm jumping in.